GregariousMammal/Main-Site/_posts/2015-02-03-review-of-the-iron-heel-by-jack-london.md

 title: Review of The Iron Heel by Jack London
 created: 1422961033
 image: the-iron-heel.png
-categories: writing odtwe
+categories: projects odtwe
 ---

-As part of my research in writing ODTWE I have been reading some classics of utopian and dystopian fiction.
+As part of my research in projects odtwe I have been reading some classics of utopian and dystopian fiction.
 Most recently I completed Jack London's The Iron Heel.

 Reading thorough the reviews on [GoodReads](https://www.goodreads.com/book/show/929783.The_Iron_Heel), you can likely see that this novel of capitalist dystopia surpassed by utopian ideals splits opinion.